hpc-uk/archer-benchmarks/README.md

 of application and synthetic benchmarks on UK HPC systems.
 The list of systems included to date is provided below.

+This is an open source initiative and is keen to accept contributions from the community.
+See the 'Contributing' section below on how to contribute results and analyses.

 The work in this repository would not be possible without the generous access and support provided by the organisations running UK HPC systems, including: